AngJianming/APU-Google-Workspace-Hackathon-2024/README.md

 We welcome contributions from the community!
 Please feel free to submit issues, fork the repository, and send pull requests.

 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Google AppScript APU License

-Contact
-For any inquiries, please contact the project team at your-email@example.com.